 The essential toolkit for secondary computing teachers

-Training and inspiration that grows your confidence, transforms your teaching and brings your lessons to life.
+Training and inspiration that grows your confidence and transforms your teaching.

-“The online courses let me go through the content at my own pace, while the face-to-face gave me more hands-on experience with practical programming, with concepts explained more in-depth.”
+“The online courses let me go through the content at my own pace, while the face to face gave me more hands-on experience with practical programming.”

 Maths and Computer Science teacher, London

-Computing Hubs provide local, responsive and tailored support to teachers across England.
-They are led by schools and colleges with an exceptional track record in teaching computing.
-Find your local hub.
+Providing local training and support for teachers across England, our Computing Hubs are led by schools and colleges with an exceptional track record in teaching computing.

 Communities of Practice